 - Tell us about your festival

-Barnes Film Festival a dynamic three-day event is now in its third year.
-It launches on the 28th-30th of September 2018 with a gala evening followed by a weekend of film and filmmakers events.
-The festival showcases the work of young filmmakers from across the UK, offers workshops, talks by industry professionals, as well as boasting an exciting program of films from around the world.
-Barnes Film Festival celebrates diversity, passion and creativity connecting young filmmakers – and anybody interested in film – with key industry professionals.
+Barnes Film Festival a dynamic week long event is now in its fifth year.
+It launches on the 19th June 2020 with a gala evening at the beautiful Olympic Studios followed by a week of film and filmmakers events.
+The festival showcases the work of emerging filmmakers from across the UK, offers workshops, talks by industry professionals, as well as boasting an exciting program of films from around the world.
+Barnes Film Festival celebrates diversity, passion and creativity connecting filmmakers – and anybody interested in film – with key industry professionals.
 Our festival is well supported by the film industry as well as local and national media.
-We are backed by Film4, Vue Cinema, BFI Future Film and UKTV who together with Barnes Film Festival want to celebrate the next generation of filmmakers in the UK.
+We are backed by Film4, the BFI, Working Title, Radiant Productions, Filmwave, Vue Cinema, BFI and UKTV who together with Barnes Film Festival wants to discover and support filmmaking talent in the UK.

 - What made you start your film festival?